-On your return in September there will be an assembly where I will endeavour to answer some questions you may have.
+On your return in September there will be an assembly where I will endeavour to answer some questions you may have including information regarding your mock exams and 5th period which will now be included on your timetables.
 You will also have time with your form tutor where you will have a chance to settle back in and talk through the new temporary timetable and year group zoning.

-I wish you all the best as you start Year 9 and I look forward to seeing you all in September.
+I wish you all the best as you start Year 11 and I look forward to seeing you all in September.